What Is the Student Away at School Discount?

 Liberty Mutual

-Liberty Mutual offers reduced pricing to qualifying policyholders with a family member living away at a college or university a long distance from home.
+The Liberty Mutual student away discount applies to qualifying policyholders with a family member living at a college or university a long distance away from home.
 It doesn’t publish how much it lowers auto insurance premiums on the website.
 This will likely vary depending on your policy and the car you’re insuring.

 Liberty Mutual doesn’t name any requirements on its website, except that the school must be a long distance from their primary residence.
 In general, you should expect a 100+ distance requirement with the car remaining at home.
 Be sure to speak with your agent about specific qualification requirements to get more information.